Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-The legendary Na Pali shoreline can only be accessed on foot or by boat or helicopter tour, but it’s well-worth it to see what’s often been called one of the most stunning places on Earth.
+A top attraction in Hawaii, the legendary Na Pali shoreline can only be accessed on foot or by boat or helicopter tour, but it’s well worth it to see what’s often been called one of the most stunning places on Earth.
 It sits on the north shore of the island and boasts lush, strikingly green pinnacles that soar along the coast for 17 miles, while magnificent waterfalls cascade into narrow valleys.
 It appears much like it did centuries before, when Hawaiian settlements flourished in the area, existing on the fish they could catch and food they could grow.

-Hanalei Bay is a must-see for everyone that visits Kauai.
+One of the best beaches in Hawaii, Hanalei Bay is a must-see for everyone that visits Kauai.
 Both travelers and locals have named it as their top scenic spot on the island.
-The three-mile long bay boasts a long, half-moon of golden sands that are backed by lush green mountains dotted with waterfalls.
+The three-mile-long bay boasts a long, half-moon of golden sands that are backed by lush green mountains dotted with waterfalls.
 Bring a picnic out onto the pier to enjoy a panoramic view of the bay as well as the dramatic ridges of the Na Pali coast while you dine.
 The pier, built in 1892, has been a popular spot for fishing, swimming, or just hanging out for 125 years.

 Don’t miss visiting Spouting Horn Park, home to the impressive Spouting Horn blowhole, one of the most photographed places on the island.
 The surf rushes into the narrow opening of a natural lava tube and then releases a large spout of water during big ocean swells.
 It was the hissing and roaring sound that it makes which gave birth to an ancient Hawaiian legend of a lizard that was caught in the lava tube.
 The sound is said to be the lizard’s roar, while her breath is the spray from the blowhole.